junxit/us-congress-bills-114/metadata.md

 - 2015-10-23 — Placed on the Union Calendar, Calendar No. 234.
 - 2015-10-23 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 114-308.
 - 2015-10-23 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 114-308.
+- 2016-06-21 — Rules Committee Resolution H. Res.
+793 Reported to House.
+Rule provides for consideration of H.R.
+1270 with 1 hour of general debate.
+Motion to recommit with or without instructions allowed.
+The resolution provides that an amendment in the nature of a substitute consisting of the text of Rules Committee Print 114-60 shall be considered as adopted.
+- 2016-07-05 — Rule H. Res.
+793 passed House.
+- 2016-07-06 — Considered under the provisions of rule H. Res.
+793. (consideration: CR H4325-4331)
+- 2016-07-06 — DEBATE - The House proceeded with one hour of debate on H.R.
+1270.
+- 2016-07-06 — House amendment offered
+- 2016-07-06 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-07-06 — On passage Passed by the Yeas and Nays: 243 - 164 (Roll no. 351). (text: CR H4325-4326)
+- 2016-07-06 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 243 - 164 (Roll no. 351).(text: CR H4325-4326)
+- 2016-07-06 — Rule provides for consideration of H.R.
+1270 with 1 hour of general debate.
+Motion to recommit with or without instructions allowed.
+The resolution provides that an amendment in the nature of a substitute consisting of the text of Rules Committee Print 114-60 shall be considered as adopted.
+- 2016-07-06 — The previous question was ordered pursuant to the rule. (consideration: CR H4330)